Stay Up To Date

 Enjoying this read?
 Subscribe to the Jazel Auto newsletter for the latest dealership marketing tips, strategies, and insights delivered straight to your inbox.

-The core of your strategy for reaching a changing audience is to follow their lead, and the first part of that is to be where they are.
-Your marketing success is entirely dependent on being seen.
+The core of your marketing strategy for reaching automotive customers is to follow their lead, and the first part of that is to be where they are.
+Your digital marketing success is entirely dependent on being seen.
 If you aren’t consistently presenting your dealership as a solution in the moments — and at the locations, where people are looking for that solution — you’re almost certainly losing out on sales.

 By now, you’re not likely to be shocked by the fact that 86% of car shoppers conduct online research before deciding to visit a local dealership.
 Car shoppers in general are spending a full 60% of their car-buying journey entirely online.